eidolon-ai/eidolon/docs/src/content/docs/getting_started/slowstart.md

 Customize the server's machine by defining a "Machine" resource.

-Like any other resource within EidOS, you can define your own machine as well.
+Like any other resource within Eidolon, you can define your own machine as well.
 The primary purpose of the machine is to define shared singleton concepts like memory.
 Below we will use mongo for symbolic_memory rather than the in-memory implementation.
 This machine expects mongo to be running locally at 27017.